hapax/hapax.github.io/assets/spotit.md

 $\cos^{-1}(c/k)$.
 I call this a "polytopal turducken" since it involves a pleasing nesting of the three simplest higher-dimensional polytopes.
-Here is a simple example for two dimensions, where the hypercube is a square, the hypersphere is a circle, and the simplex is the
+Here is a simple example (in fact, the only example!) for two dimensions, where the hypercube is a square, the hypersphere is a circle, and the simplex is the
 $1$-simplex is formed by two orthogonal vectors on opposite corners: